 Maybe it’s the old man in me talking, but I don’t see that emotional resonance happening in modern scifi.
 Perhaps I’m wrong and I need to sit down and watch Maze Runner again, but honestly it wasn’t there for me.
 Character arcs, where you really see a person grow and change throughout the world of the story, are something I feel strongly about.

 My hope is that the arc of Roman in Mesh hits people like Marty and Doc Brown did.
-I’m getting good feedback that says people *do* relate to Roman, but I won’t know fur sure until the book gets out there and finds its audience.
+I’m getting good feedback that says people *do* relate to Roman.
+Hopefully everyone else feels the same way; that’s how we’ll know Mesh found its audience.

-The main takeaway from the character arc of Marty McFly is this – create a character that the reader or audience can relate to.
+The main takeaway?
+Marty McFly is a character that the reader or audience can relate to.
+Your characters should be, too.
 In order to do that, think about what your reader is thinking and feeling.
-What do they want?
-What do they love?
-What do they hate?
+What do they want, love, and hate?
 What problems in their live do they want to solve?

-If you can have that clearly in mind as you tell your story, then even if it doesn’t solve every problem, it will go a long way in connecting with your readers’ heart.
+If you can have that clearly in mind as you tell your story, that’s a good thing.
+Even if it doesn’t solve every problem, it will go a long way in connecting with your readers’ heart.
 I hope you found this helpful, and I’m going to be using these insights in the future stories I tell.